 The firewall connects to the public PAN-DB cloud by default.
 The private PAN-DB solution is for enterprises that do not allow firewalls to directly access the PAN-DB servers in the public cloud.
 The firewalls access the servers included in this PAN-DB server list for the URL database, URL updates, and URL lookups for categorizing web pages.

 Settings for URL Admin Override

 For each virtual system that you want to configure for URL admin override,

 Addand specify the settings that apply when a URL filtering profile blocks a page and the

-Overrideaction is specified (for details, select Objects > Security Profiles > URL Filtering):
+Overrideaction is specified For details, see Objects > Security Profiles > URL Fiiltering.

-Select this option to allow the firewall to forward decrypted content to an outside service.
-This allows the firewall to forward decrypted content when port mirroring or sending WildFire files for analysis.
+Enable this option to configure the firewall to forward decrypted content to an outside service when port mirroring or sending WildFire® files for analysis.